A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Abstract

 \section{Abstract}

 We study a nonlinear decomposition of a positive definite matrix into two components: the inverse of another positive definite matrix and a symmetric matrix constrained to lie in a prescribed linear subspace.
-Equivalently, the inverse component is required to belong to the orthogonal complement of that subspace with respect to the trace inner product.
+Equivalently, the matrix being inverted is required to lie in the orthogonal complement of that subspace with respect to the trace inner product.
 Under a sharp nondegeneracy condition on the subspace, we show that every positive definite matrix admits a \emph{unique} decomposition of this form.

 This decomposition admits a variational characterization as the unique minimizer of a strictly convex log-determinant optimization problem, which in turn yields a natural dual formulation that can be efficiently exploited computationally.
 We derive several properties, including the stability of the decomposition.